 BLE 335 Language Diversity in Classrooms.
-(3) fall and spring
+(3)

 Issues in sociolinguistics and language variation in schools with a focus on classroom interaction, instruction, curriculum, assessment, and language policy.
 Lecture, discussion, lab.
-Corequisites: RDG 414, 481.
+Prerequisite: ITC admission

 BLE 400 Principles of Language Minority Education.
 (3) fall and spring